Commemorative Air Force: History

-The origin of the Commemorative Air Force is the organization called the "Confederate Air Corps" created by Oscar Harper in Montgomery, Alabama, in 1953.
-Led by the fictional character "Thaddeus P. Throckmorton" and his recruiting officer "Jethro Culpepper", the CAC established several features that later became key characteristics of the CAF: folksy, tongue-in-cheek southern humor; a membership structure based on each member having the equal rank of colonel; and a rallying cry of "Semper, Mint Julep" ("Always Mint Julep").
+In 1951, Lloyd Nolen purchased a P-40 for $1500 in Phoenix, and flew it back to the Mercedes airstrip.
+Resolving, "...if it were humanly possible, at least one of each of the great American fighter planes would be found, restored and preserved in flying condition.
+Out of this resolution came the Ghost Squadron – the Confederate Air Force: rebels with the cause of preserving a small part of our American aviation heritage."
+Eventually, "the tongue-in-cheek Semper Mint Julep and was now replaced with Flying Museum," as the air force grew.

 The P-51D "Red Nose" was the first airplane of the CAF.

-In 1957, Lloyd Nolen and four friends purchased a P-51 Mustang called "Red Nose", splitting the $1,500 cost.
-In 1958, the group made their second purchase: two Grumman F8F Bearcats for $805 each.
-Along with the P-51, this gave the pilots two of the most-advanced piston-engine fighters to see service with the U.S. Army Air Forces and the United States Navy.
+In 1957, Lloyd Nolen and four friends purchased a P-51 Mustang called "Red Nose", splitting the $1,500 cost, and selling the P-40.
+In 1958, the group made their second purchase, a Grumman F8F Bearcat for $805.
+Both planes then participated in their first airshow at Naval Air Station Kingsville.

-In 1960, the CAF began to seriously search for other World War II aircraft.
-The CAF colonels were shocked to find that the aircraft which played such a major role in winning World War II were being rapidly and systematically scrapped as obsolete with no efforts, not even by the Air Force or Navy, to preserve any for display for future generations.
-The warbirds that remained airworthy were mostly in private hands modified for air racing or had been converted for commercial use as air freighters and aerial firefighters.

 On September 6, 1961, the CAF was chartered as a nonprofit Texas corporation to restore and preserve World War II-era combat aircraft.
 By the end of the year, the CAF owned nine aircraft.
 By 1963, the group had achieved their initial goal of acquiring one of each fighter plane operated by U.S. forces during World War II.
-They held their first airshow on March 10, 1963.

 The CAF added the B-29 FIFI in the 1970s.

 In 1965, the first museum building was completed at old Rebel Field, Mercedes, Texas.
-The CAF created a new Rebel Field at Harlingen, Texas, and moved there in 1968, occupying three large buildings including 26000 sqft of museum space.
+The CAF created a new Rebel Field at Harlingen Industrial Airport in Harlingen, Texas, and moved there in 1968, occupying three large buildings including 26000 sqft of museum space.
 By the end of the decade, the CAF fleet had added medium and heavy bombers such as the North American B-25 Mitchell, B-17, Consolidated B-24 Liberator.
-In 1971, they bought one of the two airworthy Boeing B-29 Superfortresses, FIFI.